tacobayle/nestedVsphere8/README.md

 - secrets
 - config-map
 - pod with the following connectivity:
-  - Internet
+  - to the Internet
   - to the web server(s) which contains the iso/ova files (defined in the config map)
-  - to outer/underlay vSphere API
+  - to the outer/underlay vSphere API

 Additionally, you need to have an external web server configured where the ISO/OVA files required will be downloaded.